dlu-ch/dlb/doc/terms.rst

    normal path
       A path without :file:`..` components.

+   working tree path
+      The :term:`normal path` of an existing filesystem object relative to the :term:`working tree`'s root.

    managed tree path
-      The :term:`normal path` of an existing filesystem object relative to the :term:`managed tree`'s root.
+      A working tree path of file system object in the :term:`managed tree`.

    run-database
       The database in the :term:`management tree` that stores information on the current and past